New South Wales Corps: Rum trading

-The Battle of Vinegar Hill
+Castle Hill convict rebellion

-The Corps were called into action responding to the Battle of Vinegar Hill (named after a revolt in Ireland).
-Late on 4 March 1804, a great number of Irish rebels rose up at the government farm at Castle Hill, armed themselves with muskets and pikes from surrounding farms, and planned to sack Parramatta and take Sydney Town.
-Some say they then intended to take ships and sail back to Ireland, others say the intention was to declare the Republic of New Ireland two weeks later on St. Patrick's Day.
-An alarm at around 11pm raised Major Johnston from his sleep; he then led 29 soldiers of the New South Wales Corps on a forced march from their barracks at Annandale to Parramatta.
-They arrived around dawn and then later in the morning, with 50 militia of the Loyal Volunteers, they pursued the rebels who were now heading to Green Hills, today's Windsor.
-At a feigned meeting with the rebels aided by a priest as lure, Johnston took the ringleaders hostage and when they and their men refused to surrender, to the shouts of 'death or liberty' the troops quickly put down the revolt.
-Over the next three days repercussions and summary justice reigned.
+The Corps were called into action responding to the Castle Hill convict rebellion.
+Late on 4 March 1804, a great number of rebels rose up at the government farm at Castle Hill, New South Wales, armed themselves with muskets and pikes from surrounding farms, and planned to sack Parramatta and occupy Sydney Town.
+Some say they then intended to take ships and sail back to Ireland.
+Others say the intention was to declare the Republic of New Ireland two weeks later on St. Patrick's Day.

+An alarm at around 11pm raised Major Johnston from his sleep.
+He then led 29 soldiers of the New South Wales Corps on a forced march from their barracks at Annandale to Parramatta.
+They arrived around dawn.
+Later in the morning, with 50 militiamen of the Loyal Volunteers, they pursued the rebels who were now heading to Green Hills, today's Windsor.

+At a feigned meeting with the rebels aided by a priest as a lure, Johnston took the ringleaders hostage.
+When they and their men refused to surrender, to the shouts of 'death or liberty' the troops quickly put down the revolt.
+Over the next three days, repercussions and summary justice reigned.
 Governor King highly commended Major Johnston for his actions, even though King had to intervene directly to stop a military kangaroo court from hanging one in ten of the rebels.
 At midnight on 4 March, Captain Daniel Woodriff of HMS Calcutta landed 150 of his crew to assist the New South Wales Corps and Governor King.